But not always. In fact, usually, I cannot make myself eat it. Even out of curiosity.

 I love it, the kimchee and also how the body tells you what it needs when you really need it.
 I'm sure I would love it if my body and I were always on such good speaking terms.
 But usually, when the body is not lurching from breath to breath, my body and I act more like busy spouses -- sleeping in the same room, sharing the same tube of toothpaste, but not engaging much in newsy chat.
 Something about the moment of crisis that helps communication skills.
-So I love it that my body can assess its needs for Vitamins C and on past zebra and tell me in no uncertain terms, Kimchee!
+So I love it that my body can assess its needs for Vitamins A, B, C and on past zebra and tell me in no uncertain terms, Kimchee!
 Now!
 I love that my body talks to me.

 But I wouldn't mind a little less love, a little less kimchee and a chance to live my old lifestyle of late nights and lungs I never think about and meals based on something more toothsome than the body's need, the color red and the ability to go down hot and easy.